All posts

 JBJames Bennett

-Monthly AI Crawler Report April 2026 - AI bot traffic trends, market share analysis, Applebot surge to top five, and Q1 predictions scorecard
+Monthly AI Crawler Report May 2026 - AI bot traffic trends, Bytespider surge to number four, Applebot reversal, and Q2 predictions tracker

 This report is updated monthly with fresh Cloudflare Radar data.
 Bookmark this page to track how AI crawlers are reshaping web traffic each month.